overhide/overhide/docs/delegation-subletting.md

 Delegate data stored by a *segment-key* is meant to be accessed by a user who doesn't own the *segment-key*.

-Each delegate keeps their data completely separate from other delegates under the same segment-key.
+Each delegate keeps their data completely separate from other delegates under the same *segment-key*.

 The *segment-key* owner controls: